DiscoverAtlanta.com homepage

 Cool Things To Do in April in Atlanta

-Spring is in the air and Atlanta offers plenty cool things to do in the month of April — from Braves baseball to the Atlanta Fair to a panda festival – yes, you read that right.
+Spring is in the air and Atlanta offers plenty cool things to do in the month of April, from Braves baseball to the Atlanta Fair and Panda Fest.
+Plus, 404 Day falls on a Saturday, this year, which means the city is going all out to celebrate.

 @discoveratlanta